AISKhalil/AStra/README.md

 >    For example, aneuploidy profile of A427 cell line is:
 ![VCaP coverage plot](/AStraResults/A427_GenomeAneuploidyWithChrsMarkers.png)

 >    **d.
-Anueploidy spectrum:** a figure of the frequency distribution of the input sequencing data.
+Aneuploidy spectrum:** a figure of the frequency distribution of the input sequencing data.
 In the frequency distribution,
 >    The red line denotes the RD median whereas the dotted black lines denote the CN states.
 >    For example, anueploidy spectrum of A427 cell line is:
 ![VCap anueploidy spectrum](/AStraResults/A427_200bin_GenomeHistogram.png)